Reed-CompBio/spras/docs/tutorial/intermediate.rst

 ``ml`` will perform unsupervised analyses such as principal component analysis (PCA), hierarchical agglomerative clustering (HAC), ensembling, and jaccard similarity comparisons of the pathways.

-- The  ``ml`` section includes configurable parameters that let you adjust the behavior of the analyses performed
+- The  ``ml`` section includes configurable parameters that let you adjust the behavior of the analyses performed.

 With these updates, SPRAS will run the full set of unsupervised machine learning analyses across all outputs for a given dataset.